architekco/mars-weather-bot/README.md

-# mars-weather-bot
-A simple twitter bot that tweets InSight weather data using node and phantomjs
+A super-duper simple twitter bot that creates a screenshot from the image and data overlay found at https://mars.nasa.gov/layout/embed/image/insightweather/ for tweeting daily weather updates from InSight.
+Built with Node and PhantomJS.